-Use the singular, emeritus or emerita, when referring to one male or one female former faculty member, respectively; and the plural, emeriti or emeritae, when referring to an all-male or mixed-gender group (emeriti) or an all-female group (emeritae).
-The emeritus word follows the noun: professor emeritus, Professor Emeritus Jack Brown. see also alumnus, alumna, alumni, alumnae
+Use the singular, emeritus or emerita, when referring to one male or one female former faculty member, respectively; use the plural, emeriti, when referring to an all-male or mixed-gender group use emeriti; for an all-female group use emeritae.
+The word emeritus follows the noun: professor emeritus, Professor Emeritus Jack Brown.
+See also alumnus, alumna, alumni, alumnae.

 ensure rather than insure, unless the reference is to insurance

 capitalize when used in reference to a specific, named fellowship: He was recently named a Fulbright Fellow; in most cases, however, it will be lowercase: Jacob Hoke, a new fellow of the American Academy of Metallurgy; lowercase on all subsequent references